Red Bull Racing: 2022 season

 Sergio Pérez at the 2022 Miami Grand Prix.
 This season marked Red Bull's first Constructors' Championship since 2013.

 American multinational software company Oracle became the team's title sponsor for the season.

 Following Honda's withdrawal as a works entity after 2021, an engine development freeze lobbied by Red Bull allowed them to sign a deal with Honda to use their engines until the end of 2024 (this would later be extended until 2025).
 The initial deal would see Red Bull receive the Honda engine I.P and then construct and maintain the engines through a newly formed company named Red Bull Powertrains Limited which also took over part of Honda's Milton Keynes facility.
 This was only made possible by the engine freeze being agreed upon as Red Bull, at the time, did not have the ability to further develop the Honda engine and without the freeze, there were concerns of falling behind rival manufacturers.
 For the 2022 season, to reflect Honda's initial decision to withdraw, it was agreed that Red Bull would rebrand the Honda engines as RBPT power units.

-During the season, as future regulations were announced for the next generation power units for the 2026 season, that initial deal was scrapped and another was created that would see Honda remain involved and retain all I.P of its engines and agree to continue to manufacture, supply and maintain the engines until the end of the current regulations at the conclusion of the 2025 season.
+During the season, as future regulations were announced for the next generation of power units for the 2026 season, that initial deal was scrapped and another was created that would see Honda remain involved and retain all I.P of its engines and agree to continue to manufacture, supply and maintain the engines until the end of the current regulations at the conclusion of the 2025 season.
 Despite their withdrawal, Honda developed and manufactured an improved power unit in time for the 2022 season – which would be used up to the end of 2024 – and will continue to provide trackside support and maintenance.
 The Honda-Red Bull deal was later extended to include the 2025 season.

 On 27 July, in Morocco, official information was published on the approval of an application submitted jointly by Porsche and Red Bull GmbH in which Porsche acquired 50% of the shares in Red Bull Technology, the parent company of Red Bull Racing and its Formula One program.
 This application had to be filed with the antitrust authorities of up to 20 countries, including outside the European Union.
 The press release was due to go out for the Austrian GP, however the FIA did not approve the regulations for the 2026 engines before 29 June as planned, delaying official confirmation of Porsche's entry into Formula One.
-However, by March 2023 Porsche had decided to abandon its planned entry into F1.
+By March 2023, Porsche had decided to abandon its planned entry into F1.

 Max Verstappen secured the sixth Drivers' World Championship for the team at the Japanese Grand Prix, dominating much of the season winning 15 out of 22 races.
 He then won the United States Grand Prix to secure the Constructors' World Championship for Red Bull, their fifth overall and the first since 2013.